 Also, individual pages are needed for each office, including NAP (name, address, phone number).

-Google My Business & Google Maps
+TWO: Google My Business & Google Maps

 Attorney local SEO also involves geographic data about the practice (for Google Maps, Google My Business.
 Google changes things frequently, so these accounts need to be checked often to ensure compliance.
 There are many details to be concerned about, too: Is the email address used to login the same as the firm’s domain?
 Has the business page been verified?
 Does the NAP exactly match what is on website pages?
 (Tip: do not use call tracking numbers for local SEO.)